 How To Harvest And Store Pumpkins And Winter Squash

-Are you wondering how to harvest and store your pumpkins and squash to keep them for winter use?
+Are you wondering how to harvest and store your pumpkins and winter squash to keep them fresh?
 Over the years I’ve kept a number of different squashes and pumpkins for winter cooking, with varying results.
 Here are some tips to increase the storage life of these tasty, nutritious fruits.
 (Yes, botanically speaking, they are actually fruits!)

 This page contains affiliate links.
 You will not pay any extra when you purchase products through these links, but I will receive a small commission.
 Thank you for supporting The Self Sufficient HomeAcre!